 Ah, Bartleby: a longish short story, printed in two consecutive issues of Putnam’s in November and December 1853 and later included in Melville’s collection The Piazza Tales, to good response (“It touches the nicer strings of our complicated nature, & finely blends the pathetic & ludicrous” [Richard Henry Dana, Sr.]; “One of the best bits of writing which ever came from the author’s pen” [Berkshire County Eagle]).
 It’s been made into several movies, plays, and operas, and serves as the go-to story for every junior high school English teacher in the US, not to mention what must be hundreds of thousands of term papers, dissertations, and theses.

-Yes, this is another item on the syllabus for the upcoming “Fiction of Relationship” class taught by Arnold Weinstein of Brown University via Coursera.
+Yes, this is another item on the syllabus for the upcoming “Fiction of Relationship” mooc taught by Arnold Weinstein of Brown University Coursera (alas, the course no longer appears on the Coursera schedule).

 Since it’s also one of the most analyzed stories in the Western canon, I’ll bypass a great deal of very interesting symbolism (Bartleby the Inscrutable, a collection of essays edited by M. Thomas Inge, served as a primary source for me) and just focus on the relationship aspects.